 At the application start you need to use AN_initBilling action to actually initialize billing.
-As soon as the application will be connected to the billing service, and you will able to send purchase requests, Success action will be fired.
+As soon as the application is connected to the billing service, and you are able to send purchase requests, Success action will be fired.

 At the FSM start we will use AN_initBilling and AN_RetriveInventory actions, which will fire the Connected or Failed actions for us.

-Here is view of AN_BillingInit, RetriveInventory and Connected states.
+Here is a view of AN_BillingInit, RetriveInventory and Connected states.

-Now let’s implement the our purchase buttons.
+Now let’s implement our purchase buttons.
 We need to be able to purchase red sphere, green sphere and 100 coins pack.
-So let’s make 3 buttons for it.
+So, let’s make 3 buttons for it.

-We going to use AN_BillingEventsListener action to listen for the InventoryLoaded event.
-As soon as we will have this event fired, it means that billing is ready to use and we can check if this in-app product was purchased.
+We are going to use AN_BillingEventsListener action to listen for the InventoryLoaded event.
+As soon as we have this event fired, it will mean that the billing is ready to use and we can check if this in-app product has been purchased.